anqitong/LangageDessinVectoriel/README.md

 		ArrayList<Shape> shapes = new ArrayList<Shape>();
 		shapes.add(c);

-Once it has been done, you'll need to create a SVGFile, which is the presentation that will create a SVG File :
+Once it is done, you'll need to create a SVGFile, which is the presentation that will create a SVG File :

 		SVGFile svg = new SVGFile("name_of_the_file");